RgbTrouw/Compass/README.md

 The model has multiple indicators.

 ** The full version also has a cover on some of the indicators.
 (See "Compass Cover.png")
-The cover is an arch bolt as viewed from the side.
+The "plus/minus" cover design is an arch bolt as viewed from the side.

 The pc version always shows North 0 degrees.